devflowinc/ruby-sdk/docs/OrganizationApi.md

 > <Organization> delete_organization_by_id(tr_organization, organization_id)

-delete_organization
+Delete Organization

-delete_organization  Delete an organization by its id.
+Delete Organization  Delete an organization by its id.
 The auth'ed user must be an owner of the organization to delete it.

 ### Examples